binmishr/Linear-model-xgboost-and-randomForest-cross-validation-using-crossval-crossval_ml/README.md

 # Linear-model-xgboost-and-randomForest-cross-validation-using-crossval-crossval_ml

-The details of the codeset and plots are included in the attached Adobe Acrobat reader (.pdf) file in this repository.
+The details of the codeset and plots are included in the attached Microsoft Word Document (.docx) file in this repository.
-You need to download the same to view the contents.
-There are referrals to other contents in BLUE colour also to follow.
+You need to view the file in "Read Mode" to see the contents properly after downloading the same.

 Mean Squared Error: https://en.wikipedia.org/wiki/Mean_squared_error